List of Hollyoaks characters introduced in 2024: Sunshine

 Sunshine is a prisoner who is mates with former police officer, Donny Clark (Louis Emerick).
 He is played by comedian Rob Beckett, whose casting was announced on 26 August 2024, alongside his comedy partner, Romesh Ranganathan, who will appear as prison guard, Reg.
 The pair appeared on 5 September 2024.
 Rob and Romesh's cameos will be part of their Rob & Romesh Vs series.
 Their scenes featured as part of Warren Fox's (Jamie Lomas) "explosive" exit storyline.
 Digital Spy revealed photos of Rob and Romesh with Emerick, Lomas and Jennifer Metcalfe, who plays Mercedes McQueen.
 Rob and Romesh appeared in prison as Warren has been wrongfully imprisoned for the death of his mother, Norma Crow (Glynis Barber), who was actually murdered by gangster Blue, who was recently revealed to be Hollyoaks resident, Dave Williams (Dominic Power).
 Mercedes and Donny came up with a rescue plan, which ropes in Sunshine and Reg.
 These scenes have been described to be the "last episode before the new era of three 20-minute episodes a week kicks off with the traditional autumn stunt week starting on 9 September 2024, followed by a 12-month time jump which takes effect in the week of 16 September 2024."

 Executive producer, Hannah Cheers spoke about Rob and Romesh's casting: "As an avid fan of their show Rob and Romesh Vs, it was a no-brainer to cast the pair and put their skills to the test.
 There was such a buzz on set watching Rob and Romesh transform from funny men to stunt men for the day with their co-stars.
 The pivotal scene is part of Warren's ongoing battle with Blue – and paves the way to our highly anticipated stunt week.
 The pivotal scene is part of Warren's ongoing battle with Blue – and paves the way to our highly anticipated stunt week."
-Lomas described described working with the comedians as "a real pleasure and lots of fun".
+Lomas described working with the comedians as "a real pleasure and lots of fun".
 He continued: "They switched into their characters when they needed to though and smashed it!
 I can't wait for everyone to finally see the episode."